hzeller/rpi-rgb-led-matrix/README.md

      On a Raspberry Pi 1 Revision 1 (really old), this is on GPIO 0, Pin 3.
    * CLK (Serial clock)    : GPIO 11 (Pin 23 on RPi header) **(Note, this changed from previous versions of this library)**
    * STR (Strobe row data) : GPIO 4 (Pin 7 on RPi header)

+Here is an illustration of the different Raspberry Pi headers for reference
+![Rasbperry Pi GPIO][rpi-gpio | width=600px]

+Or check <http://elinux.org/RPi_Low-level_peripherals> for details of available GPIOs and pin-header.

 Note, each panel has an output that allows you to daisy-chain it to the next board (see section about chaining below).